amkrajewski/TDB-Highlighter/README.md

 ### Names of Species

-Similar to phases, names of species can be arbitrarily set by users, but in this case the number is so large that it is not feasible to cover them all _a priori_.
+Similar to phases, species names can be arbitrarily set by users, but in this case, the number is so large that it is not feasible to cover them all _a priori_.
 If you wish to highlight your species, please add them to your **local** phases list.

 ## Release Notes

 ### 1.0.0

-Initial release of TDB Highlighter.
+The initial release of TDB Highlighter.

 ***Enjoy!***